Smoked Lamb Neck Roast

-Lamb neck is one of the most tender cuts on the whole animal, and one that I used to snatch up from suppliers like Shepherd Song whenever I saw it, since it’s a cut you can stretch and be creative with in so many ways.
-Knowing how to smoke and braise a whole lamb neck roast is a good trick you should keep around, especially if you and your guests or family like tender, pulled meat like shredded pork barbecue sandwiches, or tacos and burritos made with beef barbacoa.
+Knowing how to smoke and braise a whole lamb neck roast is a great trick you should keep around, especially if you and your guests or family like tender, pulled meat like shredded pork barbecue sandwiches, or tacos and burritos made with beef barbacoa.
+Read on and I’ll explain how it’s done, and what you can do with it.

 smoked lamb neck roast recipe